therubini/Live-Project/README.md

 #### *Jump to: [Introduction](https://github.com/therubini/Live-Project/blob/master/README.md#introduction), [Back End Stories](https://github.com/therubini/Live-Project/blob/master/README.md#back-end-stories), [Front End Stores](https://github.com/therubini/Live-Project/blob/master/README.md#front-end-stories)*
 ## **Project Contact Successful**
 I was tasked with creating a view page, once a submission form was validated.
 I also tested email errors in order to render proper messages.
 When a user successfully submits a contact form, the success message they receive is an empty contact form itself.
 I wanted to upgrade this success message to improve our user experience.
-I created a separate view page.
+I created a separate view page along with creating a new anchor button that directed the user back to the home page after submission.
 ```C#

 public class ContactUsController : Controller